Reynolds American forms committee to evaluate BAT's offer

-(Reuters) - U.S. cigarette maker Reynolds American Inc RAI.N said it has formed a committee of independent directors, not designated by British American Tobacco Plc (BATS.L), to evaluate BAT's takeover offer.
+Oct 31 (Reuters) - U.S. cigarette maker Reynolds American Inc said it has formed a committee of independent directors, not designated by British American Tobacco Plc , to evaluate BAT's takeover offer.

 The committee has retained Weil, Gotshal & Manges LLP and Moore & Van Allen PLLC as its legal counsel, and Goldman, Sachs & Co as its financial adviser to help evaluate the proposal, Reynolds American said. (bit.ly/2fobo9M)